ST10203070/ST10203070_PROG7312_POE/README.md

 	Service Request Status Page:
 	Displays a list of all submitted service requests, including details such as the request ID, description, submission date, and current status.
-	The service requests are managed using AVL Trees, Min-Heaps, and Graphs to ensure efficient data handling and prioritisation.
+	The service requests are managed using AVL Trees, Red-Black Trees, Min-Heaps, and Graphs to ensure efficient data handling and prioritisation.

 	Additional Features:
 	Dark Mode: Toggle dark mode on or off using the checkbox.